Skip to main content

 Some cruise lines allow you to bring on a limited amount of alcohol on embarkation day.
 This is a great way to enjoy your favorite alcoholic beverages without paying ship prices.

-While it doesn't cost you anything to actually bring the bottles onboard with you, you might be subject to paying a corkage fee if you choose to enjoy your personal bottles in public areas.
+While it doesn't cost you anything to actually bring the bottles on board, you might be subject to paying a corkage fee if you choose to enjoy your personal bottles in public areas.

 Of course, you can drink your wine for free in your stateroom if you wish to avoid these pesky fees.